Our impact

 Our activity at a glance

 The Work Rights Centre opened the first Employment Rights Clinic in the London Borough of Brent in June 2016.
 We began by offering 4 hours of pro bono casework a week, then gradually increased our service as soon as we were able to secure more funding.
 From January 2019, we have established the same model in Manchester.
-The significant increase in client numbers reflects the investment in our Clinics, as well as the real need for this service.
+The significant increase in client numbers reflects the investment in our clinics, as well as the real need for this service.

 Employment rights advice